logzio/logz-docs/_source/logzio_collections/_security-sources/sentinelone.md

 <div class="tasklist">

-##### Install the SentinelOne certificate on your Filebeat server
+##### Create the SentinelOne certificate via OpenSSL on your Filebeat server

 SentinelOne sends encrypted data, so you'll need to create a dedicated SentinelOne certificate to decrypt the logs by the Filebeat server.
+This certificate (.crt file) will need to be uploaded to your SentinelOne management console interface later in this setup.

 ```shell
 sudo mkdir /etc/filebeat/certificates